yusuke-dna/cadnano-tools/README.md

 - `-manual`: Only the staple colour is updated and autobreak is skipped.
 This behaviour is the same as the seeding-domain-tracer.
 - `-connect`: Reconnect all breakpoints of staples, by halting the autobreak script.
 - `-color`: Retain an intermediate JSON file displaying autobroken staples in green.
+- `-limit`: 10000 by default.
+Limiter to prevent combinatorial explosion.
+The threshold to apply filter (below) breaking pattern variation.
+For low restriction design, apply limit below 1000 to reduce calculation cost, with no siginficant difference.
+- `-filter`: 100 by default.
+Filter to prevent combinatorial explosion.
+The pattern exceeding threshold (above) will be filtered to this number.
+- `-distance`: 3 by default.
+Distance from 5-/3-end of staple and staple crossover (not considering scaffold crossover).

 ### Staple Optimisation Workflow Semi-Autobreak